-The Experienced Help You Need Against Careless Driving Charges
+The Help You Need Defending Against Careless Driving Charges

 Reckless/careless driving can be a serious offense in Missouri.
-When an accident occurs, there are additional penalties besides those normally associated with reckless driving.
-It is important to work with a Kansas City careless driving defense attorney to handle your defense against these charges.
+When an accident occurs, there are additional penalties besides those generally associated with reckless driving.
+It is crucial to work with a Kansas City careless driving defense attorney to handle your defense.

 At David M. Lurie, I am here to help.
 As a Missouri criminal defense lawyer with 45 years of experience, I know how challenging it can be to face criminal charges.
 Even for less significant charges, it can seem that the entire system is against you — from the arresting officers and the prosecuting attorneys right down to the courtroom janitors and administrative staff.
 I will be there throughout your entire criminal process, making myself available to help you at every stage.